-The areas most commonly affected by joint stiffness are the knee joint, front fetlocks, hocks and coffin joints.
-Inflammation usually results in swelling, which can be uncomfortable for your horse when the joint is flexed.
+The areas most commonly affected by joint stiffness are the knee joint, front fetlocks, hocks and coffin joints which can be uncomfortable for your horse when the joint is flexed.

 - Your horse may appear stiff and awkward initially and improving as they warm up.

-- Your horse may have a reluctance to perform movements that used to be done with ease.
+- Your horse may have a reluctance to perform certain movements.